dohminion/ADLabBuild/README.md

 7. Optionally Run ADSitesBuild.ps1 - not required, but describes a Cloud Hybrid design for SMBs
 8. Run ADEnableFeatures.ps1
 9. Run GPOBuilds - Make sure the MyLabGPOBaseBuilds GPO exports have been copied to C:\Scripts\MyLabGPOBaseBuilds
+10. Install .net 3.5 (prereq for GPAE)
+11. Install GPAE from above
+12. Run ADTeamStructureBuild - Creates a segmented OU, GPO, Groups, Admin Accounts.
+GPO enforces local admins, delegation lets teams add Servers to only this OU (great for DevOps/CICD processes) without granting more permissions that absolutely required.

 TODO:
-- Create automated Azure VM build doc
+- Create automated AWS or Azure VM build doc
 - Include reset of default Users and Computer creation locations
 - Security delegation rights to the groups created above
-- Team OU structure builds including delegated access, and GPOs
 - Team OU structure access nesting between Forests - Will need a second VM and forest configured with working DNS.
-- Support/Shared Team Access delegation
+- Support team or Shared Team Access delegation to specific OUs/servers
 - Monitoring scripts
 -- Group Memberships
 -- Services